IsakViste/RealisticArmorTiers/README.md

 <a href="https://trello.com/b/hTN7viQI">**Check our trello!**</a>
 - [ ] Include main-hand and off-hand items in sets
 - [ ] Cross-mod behaviour with <a href="https://github.com/IsakViste/RealisticWeightModifiers">RWM</a>

 ---

-## <a name="important"></a>Important
-**NEW VERSION 1.1.0: Delete old config files, the json files have changed!**
-Only the first set that the player's equipment match is activated, all further sets that might match will not be loaded.
-The higher up the set is in the file, the higher it's priority!

----